galex/yamvil/README.md

 Yamvil is a library and a compiler plugin to help write MVI Screens ensuring a proper Unidirectional Data Flow way for Android and Compose Multiplatform.

 > ⚠️ **This is a work in progress**: Yamvil is still in early development and is not ready for production use.
-The API is subject to change and Android Studio is not ready to run the plugin yet.
+The API is subject to change and Android Studio is not ready to run the compiler plugin, **yet**.

 ## Documentation